Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: Introduction

-One of the major limitations of the CMP distribution is that it does not belong to the natural parameter exponential family so we cannot model the mean directly as a function of covariates, as in standard models such as Poisson and logistic regression.
-However, the CMP distribution belongs to the canonical parameter exponential family and thus it retains all the properties and advantages of that family.
+One of the major limitations of the CMP distribution is that the normalizing constant $\zeta(\lambda,\nu)$, which is an infinite series, does not have a closed form representation, and therefore there is no closed form representation available for the mean.
+This makes it difficult to model the mean directly as a function of covariates, as in standard models such as Poisson and Logistic regression.
+However, the CMP distribution belongs to the exponential family and thus has the properties and advantages of that family.
+Defining $\boldsymbol{\theta}=(\lambda,\nu)$, the CMP likelihood has the following form of an exponential family \cite{leh06}: